Cotton Valley, Louisiana: Marlon Pope Special Learning Center

 Cotton Valley was the home of the former Marlon Pope Special Learning Center, named for Chester Marlon Pope, a civic leader and Republican member of the Webster Parish School Board.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.6 sqmi, all land.

 Demographics

-2020 census

 As of the 2020 United States census, there were 787 people, 444 households, and 289 families residing in the town.